-§2188.3 HFA Private Activity Bond Credits Allowance Process.
+§ 2188.4 HFA Allocation Process.

-(a) Under New York State's overall tax credit allocation process as it pertains to the HFA, the Agency typically allows Private Activity Bond Credits to qualified residential rental projects located in New York State financed by obligations subject to the Private Activity Bond Cap, the interest on which is exempt from federal income tax as provided in Section 42(h)(4) of the Code.
-Applications for Private Activity Bond Credits for projects financed by the Agency are therefore only made as part of the Agency's overall financing application process as described in (c) through (g) below.
-Applications for the allowance of As of Right Credits to projects financed by the provisions of (h) of this section.
+(a) Under New York State's overall tax credit allocation process as it pertains to the HFA, the Agency typically allocates LIHTC to projects that receive financing from the Agency and, as provided in Section 42(h)(4) of the Code, allows Private Activity Bond Credits to qualified residential rental projects located in New York State financed by obligations subject to the Private Activity Bond Cap, the interest on which is exempt from federal income tax.
+Applications for both State Credit Ceiling LIHTCs and Private Activity Bond Credits for projects financed by the Agency are therefore only made as part of the Agency's overall financing application process as described in (c) through (h) below.
+Applications for the allowance of As of Right Credits to projects financed by tax exempt bonds from an issuer other than the Agency are governed by the provisions of (i) of this section.